-An employee must take the leave in one go.
+An employee can take this leave as either one block of two weeks or 2 blocks of 1 week each.
 A week is the same amount of days that the employee would normally work in a week - for example, a week is 2 days if you only work on Mondays and Tuesdays.

-The leave cannot commence before the baby is born and must end within 56 days of the birth.
+The leave cannot commence before the baby is born and must end within 52 weeks following the child's birth.